dgaydukov/nodejs-cce-core-exchange/readme.md

 ### Project Structure
 ```
+src # directory with main project
-api - directory with all endpoints to communicate with microservice
+    api # directory with all endpoints to communicate with microservice
-balance-service - microservice to store and recalculate users' balances (when orders has been matched)
+    balance-service # microservice to store and recalculate users' balances (when orders has been matched)
-matching-engine - microservice to match orders against each other
+    matching-engine # microservice to match orders against each other
-test - directory with tests
+    test # directory with tests
-helpers.ts - list of additional functions that are used across the project
+    helpers.ts # list of additional functions that are used across the project
-index.ts - application entrypoint
+    index.ts # application entrypoint
+test # directory with tests
 ```

 ### API